trufflesuite/ganache/UPGRADE-GUIDE.md

 `pending` blocks.

-Previously, if you sent a transaction with a nonce that did not match the account's transaction count that transaction would be immediately rejected.
+Previously, if you sent a transaction with a nonce that did not match the account's transaction count, that transaction would be immediately rejected.
 In v7 that transaction will be placed in the node's transaction queue.

 You can replace these queued transactions the same way you'd replace the